 Our newest program came together as a response to a crisis that created the largest and fastest-growing refugee camps in the history of the world: those of the Rohingya in Bangladesh.
 Over 1 million Rohingya have been displaced from their homes in Rakhine State, Myanmar, where tens of thousands were raped and murdered by government-backed militias.
 In November 2018, Our AIM Foundation sent doctors, supplies, and construction teams to the epicenter of the refugee camps to provide this population with our lifesaving services and resources.
-To date, we’ve built over 300 homes and over 100 bore-wells and personal hygiene facilities, giving Rohingya clean water and safe spaces during these turbulent times.
+To date, we’ve built over 500 homes and over 100 bore-wells and personal hygiene facilities, giving Rohingya clean water and safe spaces during these turbulent times.
 We’ve also opened 5 schools that enroll more than 500 children between them, as well as a trade school that allows Rohingya women to receive the same 12-week sewing course that we offer in our other locations.
 These vital services had proven invaluable for the health and prosperity of this vulnerable population.

-Along with the bore wells and hygienic facilities that we have provided, we have also built over 400 homes, thanks to your donations.
+- Along with the bore wells and hygienic facilities that we have provided, we have also built over 500 homes, thanks to your donations.

 - We at Our AIM are dedicated to empowering women and helping them achieve independence, and so we offer Womens empowerment and trade school classes to women, so that they can achieve financial independence in the future.

-As part of our project to bolster the infrastructure at the camp, to transform the area into a livable community, we built a 100-foot bridge to help obviate the risks of flooding that come with seasonal rains in Bangladesh.
+- As part of our project to bolster the infrastructure at the camp, to transform the area into a livable community, we built a 100-foot bridge to help obviate the risks of flooding that come with seasonal rains in Bangladesh.

 On Tuesday, May 12, at the Rohingya Refugee Camp with which Our AIM Foundation works extensively to administer aid and provide educational tools, new homes, and enough meals for all the inhabitants, a massive fire brought devastation to the camp.
 It began in the morning, and by the mid afternoon, much of the camp was a smoldering ruin.